VTS Services

 - radar control over the movement of vessels.

-Based on the results of the survey conducted in accordance with the Regulations on Approval of Types of Equipment and Survey of Facilities and Centers, approved by the Ministry of Transport of Russia order No. 32 of February 10, 2010, the Vanino Branch received certificates on the conformity of the Vanino VTS and the De-Kastri VTS to the requirements for radar vessel traffic control systems, approved by the Ministry of Transport of Russia order No. 226 of July 23, 2015
+Based on the results of the survey conducted in accordance with the Regulations on Approval of Types of Equipment and Survey of Facilities and Centers, approved by the Ministry of Transport of Russia order No. 32 of February 10, 2010, the North-Eastern Basin Branch received certificates on the conformity of Vanino VTS, De-Kastri VTS and Magadan VTS with the requirements for radar vessel traffic control systems, approved by the Ministry of Transport of Russia order No. 226 of July 23, 2015

-The Vanino Branch VTS functions 24 hours a day.
+The North-Eastern Basin Branch VTS functions 24 hours a day.

-The Vanino VTS and De-Kastri VTS operators include 23 people who have undergone professional training and are qualified in compliance with the IALA V-103 recommendations.
+Vanino VTS, De-Kastri VTS and Magadan VTS operators include 28 people who have undergone professional training and are qualified in compliance with the IALA V-103 recommendations.

 2. VTS coverage areas